AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/Terraform-AZURE-Services-Creation/4-Create-AKS-Cluster-IAM-Roles.md

 - Use the `azurerm_role_assignment` Terraform resource to create the two neccessary role assignments
 - Use the `uksouth` region, but feel free to change that if you'd like

+2. In line 8 of `terraform.tfvars` replace the actual Azure AD Group ID you noted down [earlier](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure/blob/main/Azure/2-Create-Azure-AD-Group-AKS-Admins.md)

-2. Create the bucket by running the following:
+3. Create the bucket by running the following:
 - `terraform init` - To initialize the working directory and pull down the provider
 - `terraform plan` - To go through a "check" and confirm the configurations are valid
 - `terraform apply` - To create the resource